We are NOT the ASPCA!!!

 Bershadker has now been at the ASPCA for 18 years.
 Coming from a background in finance, Bershadker previously served as the ASPCA vice president for development, meaning he was a fundraiser, and then for a time was senior vice president of anti-cruelty programs, back before the ASPCA returned responsibility for doing anti-cruelty law enforcement––the first and oldest ASPCA mission––to the New York City police department.

 Bershadker ascended to the ASPCA presidency on June 1, 2013, the first ASPCA president since Sydney H. Coleman, president from 1930 until his death in 1951, to have worked for the ASPCA in any capacity before being put in charge.

 Raising $57 million a year more than predecessor

-As ASPCA president, Bershadker has presided over achieving a 34% increase in donated income, a 32% increase in assets, and a 28% increase in program spending.
+As ASPCA president, Bershadker through 2017 had presided over achieving a 34% increase in donated income, a 32% increase in assets, and a 28% increase in program spending.

-The ASPCA, in short, is now raising $57 million more per year than when Bershadker took over, so perhaps––from a strictly business perspective––he has earned his 71% increase in compensation.
+The ASPCA, in short, iat the end of 2017 was raising $57 million more per year than when Bershadker took over, so perhaps––from a strictly business perspective––he earned his 71% increase in compensation.

 Where did the money come from?